-For complaints about exams, see section 3.6.6

-Complaints about exams must be filed not later than 14 days after an exam.
+For complaints about exams, see section 3.6.12 Complaints about exams must be filed not later than two weeks after an exam.
 In this period, the project report must be stored at VIA Design.
-Products, if any, cannot be picked up until 14 days after the oral exam.
+Products, if any, cannot be picked up until two weeks after the oral exam.